Biology

 jlucca@losmedanos.edu

-Julie Lucca received her Masters Degree in Food Science and Nutrition and Bachelor of Science in Cell and Molecular Biology from Cal Poly San Luis Obispo as well as studied at Scuola Dante Alighieri in Italy and Chiang Mai University in Thailand.
-She has volunteered in various international works including the US Peace Corps.
-Additionally to preparing and coordinating biology, health, and ecology courses; she is a Nutritionist, promoting health through local and plant based diets as a way to prevent premature morbidity and mortality.
-She is an advocate for education and preventative medicine; with the goal of higher quality of living.
-She has published works in the health benefits of moderate alcohol consumption.
-Julie comes from the California bay area where she enjoys dance, yoga, gardening, and music.
+Julie Lucca received her Master's Degree in Food Science and Nutrition and Bachelor of Science in Cell and Molecular Biology from Cal Poly San Luis Obispo. as well as studied at Scuola Dante Alighieri in Florence, Italy and Chiang Mai University in Thailand.
+She volunteers in various organizations including the US Peace Corps, American Red cross, and Contra Costa and Solano County Food Banks.
+Additionally, to coordinating biology, health, and ecology courses; she is a professor of Nutritional Sciences and encourages higher quality of life through healthy habits including diet, activity, and lifestyle.
+She has published works in the health benefits of moderate alcohol consumption and writes children's books and poems.
+Julie comes from the California bay area where she enjoys travel, dance, language, and music.

 Majella Smith